 Fellows Notes is a monthly listing of the latest news from awardees in our Artist Fellowships Program.

 Animated films by the late Karen Aqua (Film & Video Fellow ’11) will screen at the ICA Boston, with live soundtracks by Ken Field (Music Composition Finalist ’17) and the Ken Field Alto Sax Quartet plus drum (3/22, 8 PM).
 The two artists were married until Karen Aqua’s untimely passing in 2011.
+Read about the artists in Greg Cook’s arts journal Wonderland.

 Sarah Bliss (Sculpture/Installation/New Genres Fellow ’13) curated and has work in Shaking the Frame: Experimental Film from the AgX Film Collective, a program of film screening at Clark University’s Traina Center for Visual & Performing Arts (3/21, 7:30-9 PM).
 Kimberly Forero-Arnias (Film & Video Fellow ’13), Kathryn Ramey (Film & Video Fellow ’15) and Robert Todd (Film and Video Finalist ’15) are also included in the program.